White Mountains Insurance Grou - GuruFocus.com

 PR Newswire

-Based on a preliminary count by the depositary for the Offer, 7,989,518 Common Shares were properly tendered and not properly withdrawn, including 635,869 Common Shares that were tendered by notice of guaranteed delivery.
+Based on the final count by the depositary for the Offer, 7,856,550 Common Shares were properly tendered and not properly withdrawn.

-The Offer was oversubscribed.
-Pursuant to the terms of the Offer, the Purchasers have elected to amend the Offer to provide for the purchase of 916,816 additional Common Shares (within up to 2% of the Company's outstanding Common Shares).
-As a result, based on the preliminary count by the depositary, the Purchasers expect to purchase 5,916,816 Common Shares at the purchase price of $10.00 per Common Share on a pro rata basis, for a total cost of approximately $59.2 million, excluding fees and expenses related to the Offer.
-The Purchasers have determined that the preliminary proration factor for the Offer is approximately 74.1%.
-The total of 5,916,816 Common Shares that the Purchasers expect to accept for purchase represents approximately 12.9% of the Company's outstanding Common Shares as of May 31, 2023.
+The Offer was initially to purchase up to an aggregate of 5,000,000 Common Shares, and was oversubscribed.
+As previously announced, the Purchasers amended the Offer to provide for the purchase of 916,816 additional Common Shares (within up to 2% of the Company's outstanding Common Shares).
+As a result, the Purchasers have accepted for payment 5,916,816 Common Shares at the purchase price of $10.00 per Common Share on a pro rata basis, for a total cost of approximately $59.2 million, excluding fees and expenses related to the Offer.
+The proration factor for the Offer was approximately 75.3%.
+On a pro forma basis after giving effect to this transaction, White Mountains would have beneficially owned approximately 49.9% of the Company's outstanding Common Shares as of May 31, 2023.

-The proration factor is based on the depositary's preliminary count and the assumption that all Common Shares tendered by notice of guaranteed delivery will be delivered within the required two-trading-day period, and is subject to change.
-The final proration factor will be announced following the expiration of the guaranteed delivery period and completion by the depositary of its confirmation process.
-Payment for Common Shares accepted for purchase under the Offer, and the return of all other Common Shares tendered and not purchased, will occur promptly after the final results of the Offer are announced.
+The depositary will promptly pay for the Common Shares accepted for purchase and will return all other Common Shares tendered and not purchased.

 Questions regarding the Offer and requests for assistance in connection with the Offer may be directed to D.F.
 King & Co., Inc., the information agent for the Offer, by contacting (877) 896-3199 (toll-free).
 Banks and brokers may contact D.F.
 King at (212) 269-5550 or [email protected] or the dealer manager, J.P.
 Morgan Securities LLC at (877) 371-5947 (toll-free).
 Computershare Trust Company, N.A. is acting as depositary for the Offer.
 J.P.
 Morgan Securities LLC is acting as dealer manager in connection with the Offer.